nick-potts/Auto-Voice-Channels/docs.md

 `listroles` - List all of the roles (and their IDs) in the server, or all the roles that a particular user has.

+`moveall` - Move all users in one voice chat to another voice chat.
+You can specify either the name or the ID.

 All the above commands are restricted to admin users.
 The commands below can be used by anyone.

 `help` - This message :) Use `vc/help <command>` to get more information about a particular command.